 - to contribute in assisting employees to meet work and family responsibilities.

-The Employment Standards Branch website and local offices offer a number of resources for employers to obtain assistance with compliance issues, interpreting the act, resolving complaints and preventing complaints altogether.
-Please visit the Employment Standards Branch and or call the Employment Standards Branch central line 1-800-663-3316 for more valuable information.
+The Employment Standards Branch website and local offices offer a number of resources for employers to obtain assistance with compliance issues, interpreting the Act, resolving complaints and preventing complaints altogether.
+Please visit the Employment Standards Branch or call the Employment Standards Branch central line 1-800-663-3316 for more valuable information.

 Information provided by Ryan Anderson, an employment lawyer with Mathews Dinsdale & Clark LLP.
 The information provided in this article is necessarily of a general nature and must not be regarded as legal advice.
 For more information about Mathews Dinsdale & Clark LLP, please visit mathewsdinsdale.com.